Transponders and squawk codes: Communication in aviation

 Conclusion

 Squawk codes are an inconspicuous yet indispensable element of modern aviation.
-They ensure that aircraft can be tracked, identified, and coordinated safely worldwide.
-Despite their simple structure, they play a crucial role in a highly complex system that safely guides thousands of flights to their destinations every day.
+They ensure that aircraft worldwide can be safely tracked, identified, and coordinated.
+Despite their simple structure, they play a crucial role within a highly complex system that safely brings thousands of flights to their destinations every day.